Infamous (video game): Sales

 Infamous was released at the end of May, and the game ranked number 5 by selling 175,900 copies in the United States on its opening week, recorded in May 2009 sales according to the NPD Group, and sold 192,700 copies in the United States over the month of June 2009, the 10th highest-selling game that month.
 In June 2010, Game Informer stated Infamous sold nearly two million copies.
-IGN awarded Infamous Best Story, and Game of the Year and Best Acting at the 2009 Golden Game Awards.
-Infamous was also nominated for four other Golden Game Awards, including Best PlayStation 3 Game, Best Graphics, Best Independent Game, and Studio of the Year.